Depression sucks. There’s no sugar coating it.

 Depression is a natural part of life.

 Being depressed doesn’t make you weird or mentally unstable or broken.

 It means that you are a normal, functioning member of society.
-Depression is simply a signal to your brain that something is amiss and that you need to take action to rectify the situation.
+Depression is simply a signal to your brain that something is wrong and you need to take action to fix the situation.

 Nearly every person in the world will suffer from some form of depression at some point in their lives and this is okay.

 Whether this depression is caused by a breakup, death, job loss, or chemical imbalance is irrelevant.
 This is a problem that we all face and, only by accepting the prevalence and normalcy of this problem can we take the action required to fix it.

 And this is where we get to our core strategy.

 Depression is nothing more than a signal.
 The same way that your “Check Engine” light on your car is a signal that something isn’t working properly and needs attention.

 So instead of seeing depression as this negative thing, we need to realize that depression is actually there to serve us.
 It’s a sign that something in our lives isn’t working and that we need to take action to remedy the situation.